-- (a) This GFCI is shipped from the factory in the tripped condition and cannot be reset until it is wired correctly and power is supplied to the device.
-Plug a lamp or radio into the GFCI (and leave it plugged in).
-Turn the power ON at the service panel.
-Ensure that the GFCI is still in the tripped condition by pressing the TEST button.
-If the lamp or radio is OFF, and the GFCI will not reset, go to the Troubleshooting section as the Line and Load connections are reversed. - (b) Press the RESET button fully and release.
-If the Status Indicator Light turns Green and the lamp or radio is ON, the GFCI has been installed correctly.
-If the Status Indicator Light turns or continuously blinks Red, or the GFCI cannot be reset, go to the Self-Test Operation section. - (c) If you installed your GFCI using step 7B, plug a lamp or radio into surrounding receptacles to see which one(s), in addition to the GFCI, lose power when you press the GFCI TEST button.
-Place a "GFCI PROTECTED OUTLET" sticker on every receptacle that lost power, then press the RESET button to reset the GFCI.
+- (b) Press the RESET button fully and release.
+If the Status Indicator Light turns Green and the lamp or radio is ON, the AFCI/GFCI has been installed correctly.
+If the Status Indicator Light turns or continuously blinks Red, or the AFCI/GFCI cannot be reset, go to the Self-Test Operation section. - (c) If you installed your AFCI/GFCI using step 7B, plug a lamp or radio into surrounding receptacles to see which one(s), in addition to the AFCI/GFCI, lose power when you press the AFCI/GFCI TEST button.
+Place a "AFCI/GFCI PROTECTED OUTLET" sticker on every receptacle that lost power, then press the RESET button to reset the AFCI/GFCI.
 DO NOT plug life saving devices into any of the receptacles that lost power. - (d) Press the TEST button (then RESET button) every month to assure proper operation.
-If the Status Indicator Light does not turn Green when the RESET button is depressed and then released, or the GFCI cannot be reset, it must be replaced.
+If the Status Indicator Light does not turn Green when the RESET button is depressed and then released, or the AFCI/GFCI cannot be reset, it must be replaced.